3 Questions To Answer Before You Start Designing Your Mountain Home.

 2: What kind of home do I want?

-When you think about designing and building your new home, you’re probably thinking in terms of the building's total expense.
-But when architects begin the design process, they need to understand the quality level in proportion to the size of the finished footprint.
+When you think about designing and building your new home, you’re probably thinking in terms of the building's total expense or how much space you think you need.
+But when architects begin the design process, they need to understand the quality level and its size.
 An easy way to arrive at this information is a tool called the cost-per-square-foot ratio.
 Of course not every square foot in the building will cost the same amount.
 It's an average.
 Kitchens and bathrooms will be more than the average and bedrooms will be less.
 It can be difficult to think of your new home in such a way, but determining the average cost-per-square-foot will set the expectation for the level of quality, detailing, material usage, and even the application of architectural style.

 Your decision depends on your priorities.
 Maybe you want a lot of room and aren’t concerned about the quality level.
 Or perhaps you are willing to advance the architectural qualities of your home at the sacrifice of some of its size.
 Through this exercise, you may realize that you desire more than you can afford.
 It happens to all of us!
 You’ll need to choose which aspects are the most important so the budget can be spent wisely.

-Let’s walk through what you could expect for each of the following cost ranges:
+Let’s walk through what you could expect for each of the following:

 “Economy grade” construction is best described as the starter home.
 The lower end of the range may utilize vinyl siding, reduced use of windows, and doors, and pre-manufactured interior finishes.
+Roof pitches will be minimum to limit cost, and simple roof forms are best.
 Any masonry would be limited to thin veneer products typically used only on parts of the home that face the street.
 There is very little customization in a Tier 1 home, and a great deal of restraint may be required during design.

 We generally recommend a simple two-story structure so you can benefit from the cost savings of shared roofing and foundation work.
 If the site is sloped, a walk-out finished basement may help you save on exterior siding.
 Basement square footage isn’t “free” real estate, but finishing a basement may be more cost-efficient than building equal square footage above.

 “Quality grade” construction provides the opportunity to raise the quality of materials used and to introduce greater detailing.
 The floor plan and building volumes could be more complex than in a Tier 1 home.
 The exterior could display additional visual interest, such as faux lookout beams.
-Floor plate heights could be 9 to 10 feet.
+Wall plate heights could be 9'-0".

 “Custom grade” construction is marked by high level design and craftsmanship.
+Material section, is based more on what is appropriate vs what is affordable.
 A Tier 3 home is designed to impress, inside and out, and we’ll need highly skilled contractors to carry out our vision.
 Imagine load bearing timber-frame construction, upholstered or hand plastered walls, or internationally sourced components.
 Roofing materials might upgrade to standing-seam metal mixed with cedar shakes depending on style.
 Mason-built chimneys would be favored over metal-flue gas inserts.
 Kitchen and bathroom cabinets would be plentiful and hand-milled.

 Some of our more impressive projects have been created at this tier, and includes much of what you will find in the home design magazines.